Josh Ramirez

 YouTube blocked the transcript API.
 Active-user line dropped to absolute zero overnight.
 The error dialog spammed every install: 'There was an error fetching the transcript.'
 The feedback form filled with the same complaint, two weeks running, before I sat down to fix it.

 Googled 'youtube transcript' and worked through the third-party services.
-Most were 404s.
-The ones that resolved CORS-blocked the extension — their server expected requests from their-site.com, the browser refused.
-Vatis Tech returned Access-Control-Allow-Origin: * — wildcard, usable from a content script.
+Most were dead ends.
+The ones that resolved usually CORS-blocked the extension because their server expected requests from their own site, not a content script.
+Vatis Tech returned Access-Control-Allow-Origin: * — wildcard, usable from the extension.
 That was the unlock.

 From the gallery